© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Two Round Barrows N of Whitewell Church is a scheduled monument protected by Cadw under reference FL058.
 View the official record →

-Two Round Barrows N of Whitewell Church is a pair of prehistoric funerary monuments located in Flintshire, Wales, designated as a scheduled ancient monument under the reference FL058.
+Two Round Barrows N of Whitewell Church is a prehistoric funerary monument located north of Whitewell Church in Flintshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL058.

 Two Round Barrows N of Whitewell Church dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Two Round Barrows N of Whitewell Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL058.